For women who love their family and their career

 Lucy is a mum of one and works flexibly in her role as a lawyer.

-Although Lucy had a positive return to work experience, it didn’t take her long to realise that, sadly, this was not that common.
-Saddened by the fact that women were not being supported through such a significant life stage, Lucy set out to do two things.
-First, to create a community of like-minded women juggling career and family who could band together support each other.
-Second, to share examples of women and employers who were making it work to prove to that a shift in focus from what we can get out of people to what we can give them is not only a fulfilling way to conduct business, it is a profitable way as well.
+Saddened by the realisation that women were not being supported through their return back to work after maternity leave, Lucy set out to do two things.
+First, to create a community of like-minded women juggling career and family who could band together support each other; and second, to share examples of women and employers who were making it work to prove to that a shift in focus from what we can get out of people to what we can give them is not only a fulfilling way to conduct business, it is a profitable way as well.

 Lucy is passionate about helping working mothers take charge of and manage their career and personal life in such a way that enables them to live life according to their priorities, not someone else’s.
 She is an advocate for flexible working, conscious leadership and work life integration as mechanisms through which employers can help their employees to live their best lives.